-A student who is enrolled for nine or more credits in a given semester is reported as full-time for that semester.
-A student who is enrolled for less than nine credits in a given semester is reported as part-time for that semester.
+As of fall 2014 a graduate student who is enrolled for six or more credits in a given semester is reported as full-time for that semester.
+A student who is enrolled for less than six credits in a given semester is considered as part-time for that semester.
+Students enrolled in three credits are reported as half-time for that semester.
 In certain instances, governmental or agency regulations supersede the Marywood definition.

 Admission to Degree Candidacy

 Admission to graduate study as a fully admitted student does not assure admission to candidacy for a degree.
 A separate and thorough assessment of the degree candidate's progress and work for candidacy will be made by the department within which candidacy is sought.
 When a department admits a student to degree candidacy, it does so as an expression of a firm belief that the quality of work that a degree-seeking student has completed gives strong evidence of significant potential for successful advanced study within the degree area.
 Students achieving marginally passing grades in their beginning courses may be dropped from the degree program at the time of review for failing to make a strong case for their continued candidacy.

 To be eligible for candidacy a student must:

 - File an application for admission to candidacy with the Chairperson or Administrator, according to the criteria of the department and upon completion of twelve hours of graduate work (30 hours in the doctoral program) with a "B" average.
 Application forms are available in the deans' offices and in department offices.

 - Meet all prerequisites required by the department as listed in this catalog and the program handbook.